andreinapruiu/WebDev---Hackademy/README.md

 # **WebDev---Hackademy**
-Repo care contine toate proiectele ce au fost realizate la cursul de Web Development in cadrul [Hackademy](https://www.ccna.ro/).
+Repo containing every project made during the Web Development course of [Hackademy](https://www.ccna.ro/).

-# Utilizare
+# Use
-Se va descarca proiectul si se vor deschide in browser paginile intitulate ***index.html*** or ***index1.html***.
-Toate fisierele descarcate se vor pastra in aceeasi locatie ca cea a fisierului HTML.
+- Download the project
+- Open in a browser the pages named ***index.html*** or ***index1.html***
+- All the files should be kept in the same directory as the HTML file

 ## Update
-Au fost create pagini pentru toate proiectele
+Pages for all the projects were created
 > [Curs01](https://andreinapruiu.github.io/curs01.github.io/)<br>
 > [Curs02](https://andreinapruiu.github.io/curs02.github.io/)<br>
 > [Curs03](https://andreinapruiu.github.io/curs03.github.io/)<br>